Ada-Developers-Academy/core-unit-1/lists-and-memory/lists-and-big-o.md

 <details style="max-width: 700px; margin: auto;">
     <summary>
-        How can you identify the time or space complexity of a Python library function?
+        How can we identify the time or space complexity of a Python library function?
     </summary>

-To identify the time/space complexity of a Python library function you could:
+To identify the time/space complexity of a Python library function we can:

 * Read the [Python Documentation entry on it](https://docs.python.org/3/tutorial/datastructures.html)
 * Search for the answer in a web search engine (google it)
 * Ask someone either in person or on a site like Stack Overflow

-Regardless you may need to make some educated guesses on the function's performance based on the description you read.
+Regardless, we may need to make some educated guesses on the function's performance based on the description we read.
 Consider, "How would I have to do this?"
 </details>

 ## Summary